-Quarterly benchmark monitoring: Some industrial sectors will also need to collect quarterly samples of stormwater discharge and have samples analyzed at a laboratory.
-The results from these samples will need to be reported to OEPA and will be used to determine of additional pollution prevention measures are needed.
+Annual benchmark monitoring: Most industrial sectors will also need to collect samples of stormwater discharge once per year and have samples analyzed at a laboratory.
+The results from these samples will need to be reported to EPD, and will be used to determine of additional pollution prevention measures are needed and if more frequent monitoring is required.
 Effluent Monitoring: Some permittees will also have to conduct effluent monitoring and comply with permit limits.
-These data will also be reported to OEPA.
+These data will also be reported to EPD.